malzar/FordwareEngine/README.txt

-Go to "Realise" folder and open the .exe file.
+Go to "Release" folder and open the .exe file.

 Camera movement:
  w